danielytuk/browser-scripts/piped-video-enhancer/README.md

 # Piped Video Enhancer

-Enhances the Piped video player interface by hiding the navbar and extending the video display area
+Enhances the Piped video player interface by hiding the navbar, extending the video display area, and setting video resolution to 1080p automatically

 ## Install